nirajan-khatiwada/quick-reference/content/posts/pages/react/react12.md

 ```
 > action is optional.
 If the action does not require any parameter then we can skip the action.
 > To get data from the action we must use action.payload otherwise it will not work.
+> reducer function must be synncronous,pure function and must not have any side effect.

 Example of counterSlice.js
 ```jsx